smartnsoft/StarsKit/README.md

 - Specify the custom class and the module as "StarsKit"
 - Uncheck "Inherit Module From Target"

-IBOutlet are optionnals, so you can decide if you want to implement them or not.
+IBOutlets are optionnals, so you can decide if you want to implement them or not.

 <p align="center"><img width=90% border=1 src="./img/custom_xib_class.png"></p>